aribalam64/github-actions-testing/usage/install.rst

 INSTALL
 *********************

-This is the Installation file
+This is the Installation file and new commit has been made